roboscienceorg/book/source/Control/BasicControls.rst

 Classical Controls
 ~~~~~~~~~~~~~~~~~~

-Controls is large interdisciplinary subject.
+Controls is a large interdisciplinary subject.
 Many engineers have
 expressed the sentiment that robotics and controls are the same subject.
 That view is up for debate, however everyone agrees that controls is a
 very important aspect to robotics.
 In the next few sections, we briefly